keithlegg/gnelscript/README.md

 # gnelscript

-Procedural 3D Model, Render, and basic image composite in pure python.
+Python gaphics power tools.
+Procedural 2D/3D Modeling.
+Connected to other formats (obj, kicad, geojson, ngc/gcode).

+Flexible enough to build your own text based geometry formats and parsers.

+Basic 3D Renderer and raster utils with Python PIL.
+(basic) gcode generator for milling with Linux CNC.
+lots of random goodies:
+    raycasting, 2D vector render, tesselator, directed acylic graph.

 I am writing this to learn 3D math.

 It is for fun and to be used as a platform to teach 3D math and graphics.

-Inspired by years of working with Maya 3D and Houdini.
-I love the "ops" idea from houdini, everything is an operator and you chain them together.

     Organized by the following modules: